 If all else fails call our office and we can walk you through it.

 If you purchased your flight through a reseller or at a non profit event you are bound by the terms and conditions of that sale and exempt from our refund policy.
 If you purchased directly from Air Combat USA, you are entitled to a refund, less a 10% refund fee provided you are within the refund period and you are not within 30 days of the scheduled flight date.
 This fee will also apply to withdrawals when no flight date is scheduled.
-Any flight canceled on the 30th day or less from your flight date will be subject to the 20% cancellation fee.
+Any flight canceled on 10 days or less from your flight date will be subject to the 20% cancellation fee.
+Within 5 days, 50% cancellation fee.
 No refund will be granted for cancellations received within 24 hours of the flight date or for a “no-show.”
 All refunds must be requested in writing and received by our office and be received within the refund period (i.e. 120 days of purchase).
 No refunds will be granted after the refund period.

 There is no penalty to reschedule a mission/flight provided the request is at least 30 days prior to the flight date.
 However, a 20% fee based on the retail price (example: Phase I = $279.00) of the flight will apply to any mission/flight cancelled less than 30 days of the flight date, unless the seat can be refilled.
 We have found this policy necessary so that we have enough time to make canceled spaces available to others and the remaining customer has an opponent.
 Substitutions are permitted provided the Air Combat USA office is notified of the replacement at least 72 hours prior to the flight date.